6 Ways to Tell If Someone Is a True Prophet

 “But He was pierced for our transgressions, He was crushed for our iniquities; upon Him was the chastisement that brought us peace, and with His wounds we are healed” (Isaiah 53:5, ESV).

-Additionally, Isaiah himself warns against prophecies that don’t line up with the message of the gospel:
+Additionally, Isaiah himself warns against prophecies that don’t line up with the message of the Gospel:

 This means two important things:

-The reasoning or motivation behind a prophecy should always tie back to Jesus because that’s what the Bible does.
+The reasoning or motivation behind a prophecy should always tie back to Jesus, because that’s what the Bible does.

-Do their proclamations come true?
+Do their predictions come true?

 Throughout the Exodus story, God communicates directly with Moses.
 A stand-out instance is when God speaks to Moses through a burning bush.
 In this story, God gives Moses a mission: go back to Egypt and tell Pharaoh to “let [His] people go” (Exodus 5:1, ESV).